alexandrutarna/Book-Management-API/README.md

     cd Book-Management-API
      ```

-2. Build and run the Docker containers:
+2. Build and run the Docker container:

     ```bash
     # build the docker image with tag book-management-api